Proximal MCMC for Bayesian Inference of Constrained and Regularized Estimation: Methodology

 \section{Methodology}

-Having seen how to apply our ProxMCMC method in the special case of the lasso, we next present the framework in greater generality.
+Having seen how to apply ProxMCMC to the special case of lasso, we next present the framework in greater generality.
 Our proposed ProxMCMC method consists of three steps.

 \textbf{1.
-Likelihood and prior.} The first step is to specify the likelihood model for the data $Y$ and priors for the model parameters.
-This is a standard step in Bayesian modeling.
-For incorporating a penalty function $g(\xbf)$ with a regularization strength parameter $\alpha$, we specify a prior through an indicator function $\delta_\mathcal{E}(\xbf, \alpha)$ on the epigraph set
+Likelihood and prior.} The first step is to specify a likelihood model for the data and priors for model parameters, which is a standard step in Bayesian modeling.
+Let $\taubf \in \Real^p$ denote parameters that are subject to regularizations or constraints, $\etabf \in \Real^q$ denote all other parameters including the regularization strength parameter $\alpha$, and $\thetabf = (\taubf^T, \etabf^T)^T \in \Real^d$ ($d = p + q$) denote all model parameters.
+Further let $\ell(\thetabf)$ be the log-likelihood and $\pi(\etabf)$ be the prior density for $\etabf$.
+The prior for $\taubf$ depends on whether the problem involves regularization, constraints, or both.